 - Are there enough power sockets to support more devices or appliances you may install in the future?

-- Is the water in the tap potable or you need to get water delivery?
+- Is the water in the tap potable or do you need to get water delivery?

 - Are there possible noise sources that may affect working in the office (ongoing construction, close to highways, near a fire or police station, etc)